Goodbye to the Human Race!

 People tend to be naturally selfish.
 This basic part of who we are shows up in different situations, especially when things get tough and our survival instincts take over.
 During these times, most folks will instinctively put their own safety or the safety of their loved ones first, often before thinking about others.
 This can lead to behaviors that range from looking out for oneself to completely ignoring those who might need help.
 The impact of this selfishness is significant and has been a big topic in books and movies.

-### Depictions in Literature and Media
+### How It's Shown in Books and Media

 Books, movies, and TV shows often dive into the theme of human selfishness, especially when they show us possible futures—whether they're hopeful or pretty grim—for our planet and humanity.
 Take movies like "AI" and "The Day After Tomorrow," for example.
 They paint a pretty clear picture of what might happen if we keep focusing only on ourselves and ignore the bigger picture.
 These stories are like wake-up calls, giving us a heads-up about what could go wrong if we don't act when facing big issues like climate change, tech advancements, and societal breakdowns.